B1aZer/ZettNoteWeb/README.md

   allows to use WebService or Assembly.
 Use OOP for constructions, FP for behavior.
  - Either don't track state or track all state.

+ The main postulates:

+ - Think of js program as js worker.
+It as a standalone worker that is seprate from client app.
+Client app is a browser runtime that user intercats with.
+User can change any state in it as how he pleases.
+We only care about few events from that environment that we subscribed to using browser API.
+ - Every subscribed event from client app triggers global event.
+This event may or may not change state of js worker, but worker and all it's subworkers should be aware of the event and may or may not subscribe to it.
+Components subscribe to events using bindEvents method.
+This method if free of any side effects.
+     Client app -> Js worker (bindEvents).
+ - Components subscribe to events in bindListeners method.
+This method can involve side effects.
+Think of it as function that takes current state and produces either the same state of new state.
+     Js worker -> Client app (bindListeners)
+ - We want to make app state navigatable, meaning it should be possible to go backwards and forward in state history.
+To achieve this we can track all fired events and their arguments.
+To go backwards we fire previous event.
+This solution won't work with state mutating components, as they may mutate state in less desired way, say append new item to the list of items.
+To fix these we can:

+      - Do not replay such callbacks during state transition
+      - Rely on immutablity

+ - Immutability should be the goal of any state transition.
+If we mutate any state we should be confident and does not provide side effects.
+One way to do it is to use immutable techniques.
+This also relates to any side methods, like DOM, network, db.
+     If we mutate DOM, for example we should think of it as immutable structure.
+We can't append to immutable structure but we can delete it and replace with new.

+## Share db across devices

 ## Initialization:

  [x] constructor (can't be inherited easily)